eendebakpt/oapackage/README.md

 * Eric Schoen <eric.schoen@tno.nl>

-See the file LICENSE.txt for copyright details.
+See the file LICENSE for copyright details.

 Data format
 -----------